 Book a session with our psychologist today

-If you live in Charlestown, Lake Macquarie, Newcastle or any of the surrounding suburbs, and would like your child or adolescent to have a session with our psychologist, or receive any of our other services, including speech therapy or from our paediatric clinic, please contact EDUCARE on 02 4943 4444 or leave your details on our contact form.
+If you live in Charlestown, Lake Macquarie, Newcastle or any of the surrounding suburbs, and would like your child or adolescent to have a session with one of our psychologists, or receive any of our other services, including speech therapy, occupational therapy or behavioural therapy within the multi-disciplinary paediatric clinic, please contact EDUCARE on 02 4943 4444 or leave your details on our contact form.